16 Great Examples of Animated GIFs in Emails

 Today, debates about the necessity of a GIF in emails do not stop.
 Some companies recommend using them in every newsletter templates for emails, while others insist we should use them occasionally.
 But they all agree on the following: GIFs in emails should be!

 That is why we are willing to talk about the best examples of animated GIFs in email marketing campaigns.
-And let me start with the definition: GIF, also known as animation, means Graphics Interchange Format.
+But let me start with the definition: GIF, also known as animation, means Graphics Interchange Format.
 In other words, it means an action!

-Why would so many companies use it?
+Why would you use it?